FAQS

 Only a fraction of the revenue from carbon credits is actual profit, and many times, that profit is re-invested to develop new projects or used to support local communities.
 Money from the sale of the credits also enables the suppliers to keep project verification and monitoring to the highest standards and ensure that the market can grow and deliver positive climate impacts in an effective and transparent manner.
 The money from carbon credits is also spent on research and innovation to constantly improve operations.

-See which companies are Accredited by ICROA
+See which companies are ICROA Approved

 Learn more